eong93/GBDXMaps.github.io/_posts/2017-3-3-building-detection-large-scale.md

 {% raw %}
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="800" height="800" src="../pages/building-detection-large-scale/deploy-results.html"></iframe>
 {% endraw %}

+Future research will include more experiments with 16-bit imagery and all 8 bands of our WorldView-2 and WorldView-3 sensors to assess the impact of these unique capabilities on deep learning algorithms.

 For more information on machine learning research at DigitalGlobe and on GBDX in general, [get in touch](mailto:kostas.stamatiou@digitalglobe.com).